 My father is visiting his new grandson and counting his toes while saying, “Tom Tiddler, Marsh Mappler, Mappler How, How Hairy, Bow Bairy, Buttry Ghan, Ghan Gilvan, Gilvan Nod, Whisken Todd, We Ten Ten”.
 Spelling not-withstanding, what does this mean?
 Dad thought they were Welsh mountains, because the rhyme came from his great grandmother, who was welsh, but a Google search doesn’t bear this one out.
 Any ideas?

 Sam Samuel Jenkins

 If anyone knows the original country this rhyme comes from and/or what it means, please let us know in the comments below.

 This article was posted on Wednesday, March 31st, 2010 at 11:22 am and is filed under Countries & Cultures, Languages, Mama Lisa, Questions, Readers Questions, Wales, Welsh, Welsh Children's Songs.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply